shuyelin06/Obsidian-Notes/content/Classes/MATH401/MATH401.md

 0 \\ 0.2 \\ 0.1
 \end{bmatrix}
 $$
-We can use these vectors to determine the cost of producing them!
+We can use these vectors to determine the cost of producing each product!
 For example, if we wanted to produce $p_A, p_B, p_C$ units of $A,B,C$ (respectively), we can find our cost as
 $$
 p_A \begin{bmatrix}
 0.2 \\ 0.15 \\ 0.1